Raku/doc/writing-docs/EXAMPLES.md

 Note: because we are considering each POD code block independently, there is no guarantee that a partial snippet will itself be compilable.
 For this reason, it's fine to use `preamble` (see below) to give each block enough information to compile.

-For pedagogical reasons, it's OK to break what would otherwise be a large block of code into smaller chunks and discuss each one separately - we still want to do our best to compile these individual chunks.
+For pedagogical reasons, it's
+OK to break what would otherwise be a large block of code into smaller chunks and discuss each one separately - we still want to do our best to compile these individual chunks.
+However, avoid this practice across methods on a Type/ page, which an be split up to show only a single method.
+Even on a Language/ page, avoid continuing an example for more than a page or so.

 ## Skipping or finessing tests